-Yiqing Wang is China Editor of Mergermarket, a global news intelligence service for advisors, private equity firms and corporates.
-Yiqing is leading a team of dedicated journalists across mainland China to cover PE/VC fundraising, M&A deals, PE buyouts and China cross-border M&A intelligence.
+Yiqing Wang is China Editor, and APAC Assistant Editor for Mergermarket, a global news intelligence service for advisors, private equity firms and corporates.
+She leads a team of dedicated journalists across Greater China to cover PE/VC fundraising, M&A deals, PE buyouts and China cross-border M&A intelligence.

 As the Managing Editor in China, Lisha Zhou oversees all the products in China with main focus on PaRR and Dealreporter.
 She also takes care of all the Shanghai office administrative issues as the registered Bureau Chief of Shanghai Representative Office under the Mergermarket Consulting Limited.
 Joined the company in September 2005, she developed in-depth regulatory coverage of cross-border M&A transactions in China for mm, DR and PaRR.
 In recent years, she led the PaRR China team and built up profound content of antitrust investigations, anti-bribery issues and intellectual property related developments in China.